-Dr. Miller is a member of the Board of Directors of the California Association for the Gifted (CAG) serving as the Parent Representative for the Palomar Region which covers much of Imperial and San Diego Counties.
-She is also a past Board Member of the Iowa Talented and Gifted Association (ITAG) where she served on the Board for 6 years.
-Additionally, she is a member of the National Association for Gifted Children (NAGC) where she maintains cutting-edge knowledge regarding gifted education by attending annual conferences and networking with other specialists and colleagues.
+Dr. Miller is a former member of the Board of Directors of the California Association for the Gifted (CAG) and served for two years as the Parent Representative for the Palomar Region which covers much of Imperial and San Diego Counties.
+In addition, she served as a member of the Board of Directors of the Iowa Talented and Gifted Association (ITAG) for 6 years.
+She has been a member of the National Association for Gifted Children (NAGC) for many years and has maintained cutting-edge knowledge regarding gifted education by attending annual conferences and networking with other specialists and colleagues.

 One of Dr. Miller's passions is in the field of performing arts, and she strongly promotes the importance of including a variety of creative art forms into students' academic experiences.
 She believes that the Arts promote creativity, and creativity leads to innovation.
-Curriculum with an emphasis on science, technology, engineering, art, and math (STEAM) will enable our students to be creative, innovative, and ahead of the curve.
+Curriculum with an emphasis on science, technology, engineering, art, and math (STEAM) promotes the development of students who are creative, innovative, and ahead of the curve.